 Peak identification

 We first aimed to differentiate three possible cell populations, diploid, tetraploid and aneuploidy.
 We defined the thresholds for peaks that represented each cell population, diploid [0.8, 1.2], tetraploid [1.5, 2.2] and hypertetraploid/aneuploidy [>2.3].
-The DI values obtained from Classify normally represent a mixture of cell populations and can be displayed in a histogram (Figure 1C).
+The DI values obtained from Classify(ref) normally represent a mixture of cell populations and can be displayed in a histogram (Figure 1C).
 In order to estimate the parameters for each individual cell population, we adopted the procedure of kernel density estimation with the kernel density estimator, fhx=n-1i=1nKh(x-Xi) (Equation 2), where Kh.=1hK(.h) represents a “kernel function” K and a “bandwidth” h.
 We assumed that DI values were independently selected from a background distribution.
-To smoothen the histogram, we chose Gaussian distribution as the kernel (ref)(Wand 2000), and finalized on the bandwidth to minimize the mean integrated squared error (MISE), as MISEh=E(fh-f)2 (Equation 3).
+To smoothen the histogram, we chose Gaussian distribution as the kernel (Wand 2000), and finalized on the bandwidth to minimize the mean integrated squared error (MISE), as MISEh=E(fh-f)2 (Equation 3).
 When two or more populations were observed with fairly large proportion of overlap, bimodal or multi-normal based assumption was made.
 For such cases, a reflection point was identified if a change in the first derivative sign was observed.

-Jianying, add an Reference above

 Extraction of diploid/tetraploid peaks and isolation of aneuploid peak

-Jianying, write something here.

-Jianying, can you separate “extraction of diploid/tetraploid peaks and isolation of aneuploid peak” and “signal amplification” into two parts each with its own pseudo code?
-The purpose is to be consistent with the revised Figure 2.

-Signal amplification

-For signal amplification, we set ratios of these three populations as R1, R2, and R3 respectively, with the constraint that R1 + R2 + R3 = 1 (Equation 1).
-We randomly sampled R1 from a uniform distribution ~Unif [0.95, 0.998], R2 ~Unif [(1- R1-0.05), (1-R1-0.005)], and R3 [1-R1-R2].
-If only a single diploid population was detected, the hypothetical tetraploid population was sampled from a normal distribution ~ Norm (2.0, 0.3) and the hypothetical aneuploid population from ~ Norm (2.3, 0.3).
-The procedure is shown in pseudo code format as follows:
+It would be approached with the well-defined the mixture of distributions problem, if the cell population proportion ratio was not extremely biased.
+Therefore, one key component in our approach was to strip out non-informative cell populations, i.e. diploid/tetraploid cell population.
+To do so, we proposed the sequential steps in the following pseudo code.

 With the parameter set θdt for data transformation

-Estimate the density distribution from the empirical DI values and identify candidate peaks
+Candidate peaks obtained on the density distribution from the empirical DI values were stored

 for each i = 1..n peaks do

 3.1.
 Estimate the sample statistics from the left part of the peak

 3.2.
 Estimate the right part of the distribution

 3.3.
 Filter out the candidate ith family and retain the mean, SD and count

 3.4.
 Check the next available peak, if any, against threshold

 3.5.
 Go back to 3.1 if the peak is < upper bound

 end

 Summarize for candidate cell populations representing the diploid, tetraploid and aneuploid, and store the summary statistics of each population

 The total number of DI values

 Sample mean and sample standard deviation

 The number of peaks and location of the peaks

+Signal amplification

+Our main goal was to quantify the risk via an sufficient stratification in an attempt to amplify the “real signal”.First, we defined ratios of these three populations as R1, R2, and R3 respectively, with the constraint that R1 + R2 + R3 = 1 (Equation 1).
+If all three cell populations were detected and their peaks were retained, we achieved the amplified signal of aneuploidy population by redistributing the ratio among R1, R2, and R3. the original ratio between two populations (R1 and R2 ) were retained and was together weighed as 0.9. ; if only diploid and tetraploid populations were detected, the original ratio between two populations (R1 and R2 ) were retained and was together weighed as 0.995, the hypothetical aneuploid population from ~ Norm (2.3, 0.3); if a single diploid population was detected, R1 will be sample from a uniform distribution ~Unif [0.75, 0.8], and kept R1 + R2 = 0.995 and R3 [1-R1-R2].
+The hypothetical tetraploid population was sampled from a normal distribution ~ Norm (2.0, 0.3) and the hypothetical aneuploid population from ~ Norm (2.3, 0.3).

 Data reconstruction